Fenner Brockway: Political activities, 1924–1935

 Brockway stood for Parliament several times, including at Lancaster in 1922 and against Winston Churchill at Westminster Abbey in a 1924 by-election.

+In 1926, Brockway presided over the annual conference of the No More War Movement at Birmingham.

 In 1926, he became the first chairperson of War Resisters' International, serving in this post until 1934.

 Brockway was a member of the League against Imperialism created in Brussels in 1927.

+As the Nazi Party was getting more and more popular support, Brockway arrived in Poland after being invited there by The Independent Socialist Party of Poland, with Joseph Krok as one of its leaders.
+Brockway tried to warn the public of the Nazi threat, but he was instructed by the British Embassy in Warsaw NOT to mention "the minority issue" of Poland.
+Later Brockway met with Antonov Obisenko, USSR ambassador to Poland.

-At the 1929 general election, he was elected as the Member of Parliament for Leyton East as a Labour Party candidate.
+At the 1929 general election, he was elected as the Member of Parliament (MP) for Leyton East as a Labour Party candidate.
 He polled 11,111 votes and, immediately after the election, the Liberal candidate announced that Brockway had converted him to socialism.
 His convictions brought him into difficulties with the Labour Party.
 He was also outspoken in Parliament, and was once "named" (suspended) by the Speaker while demanding a debate on India at Prime Minister's Questions.

 In 1931 Brockway lost his seat and the following year he disaffiliated from the Labour Party along with the rest of the ILP.
 He stood unsuccessfully for the ILP in the 1934 Upton by-election (Upton was a division of West Ham), placed a remote third with only a 3.5% share of the votes cast, and in Norwich in the 1935 election.
 He also wrote a book on the arms trade, The Bloody Traffic, published by Gollancz Ltd in 1934.
 According to David Howell, after 1932 Brockway "sought to articulate a socialism distinct from the pragmatism of Labour and the Stalinism of the Communist Party".

 In Brockway's science fiction novel, Purple Plague (1935), a sea liner is quarantined for a decade as a result of a plague.
 An egalitarian society emerges.